 - For the National Programme for the Asylum, Migration and Integration Fund (AMIF), a Monitoring Committee is set and is responsible for the monitoring of the implementation of the National Programme.
 The Committee meets at regular intervals –at least once a year –in order to examine the progress of the programme.
 Extraordinary meetings may be held, if needed.
 Its purpose is to monitor the progress of the Programme regarding the specific objectives, indicators, financial implementation, deadlines, needs for possible amendments, possible unforeseen circumstances and any other issues that may influence the successful implementation.
 The main criteria/indicators/standards used to assess the quality of these programmes are not mentioned.
 There main outcomes of quality assurance process are not published.

-- Regarding the National Drugs and Alcohol Strategy 2013-2020, many indicators are set in order to check the implementation of the strategy, as well as several deliverables for each action.
-The Cyprus National Addictions Authority monitors the assessment of the strategy.
-The Report of the first Action Plan 2013-2016 has been released and the Report of the second Action Plan 2017-2020 was released in November 2020.
+- Regarding the National Addictions Strategy 2021-2028, many indicators are set in order to check the implementation of the strategy, as well as several deliverables for each action.
+The Cyprus National Addictions Authority monitors the assessment of the strategy; however, there are currently not any new Reports regarding the implementation of the Strategy or the first Action Plan 2021-2024.

 - The Department for Social Inclusion of Persons with Disabilities does not mention any quality assurance criteria set for the variety of services and social benefits provided to people with disabilities.
 However, the department releases an annual report.

 - No specific quality assurance criteria are mentioned for the “Actions for social and school inclusion (DR.A.S.E.)”.